 Momentum Trading Strategy - Journal Guide

-Momentum trading involves buying assets showing strong upward price movement and selling those with downward momentum, capitalizing on trend continuation.
+Momentum trading captures directional moves by buying stocks showing strong upward price acceleration and shorting those with downward momentum, using volume and relative strength as filters.

 7-day money-back guarantee